Geonovum/sospilot/docs/smartemission.rst

 Read more via the project page: `Smart Emission (Nijmegen) project <http://www.ru.nl/gpm/onderzoek/research-projects/smart-emission/>`_.

-In the paper `Filling the feedback gap of place-related externalities in smart cities <http://www.ru.nl/publish/pages/774337/carton_etall_aesop-2015_v11_filling_thefeedback_gap_ofexternalities_insmartcities.pdf>`_ the project project is described extensively.
+In the paper `Filling the feedback gap of place-related externalities in smart cities <http://www.ru.nl/publish/pages/774337/carton_etall_aesop-2015_v11_filling_thefeedback_gap_ofexternalities_insmartcities.pdf>`_ the project is described extensively.

 *"...we present the set-up of the pilot experiment in project “Smart Emission”,* *constructing an experimental citizen-sensor-network in the city of Nijmegen.
 This project, as part of*